BunsDev/chainlink-vault-ERC4626/STIPS.md

 ### Chainlink CCIP
 xxxx

-### Li.Fi Bridge
+### Li.Fi
 Li.FI is a multichain bridge and DEX aggregator with support for most chains, bridges, and DEX aggregators as well as single DEXs.
-List of DEXs they support can be found [here](https://docs.li.fi/list-chains-bridges-dexs)
+List of DEXs they support can be found [here](https://docs.li.fi/list-chains-bridges-dexs).

+* [LiFi Widget](https://docs.li.fi/integrate-li.fi-widget/li.fi-widget-overview) has a set of Prebuilt UI components that will help integrate cross-chain bridging and swapping experince.

+* [LiFi APIs](https://docs.li.fi/li.fi-api/li.fi-api) can be used to transfer tokens, request supported chains and tokens, token information, and all possible connections.
+You can also request status of transactions via the API.

+* [LiFi SDK](https://docs.li.fi/integrate-li.fi-js-sdk/install-li.fi-sdk) package allows access to Li.Fi API, and find the best cross chain routes on different bridges and exchanges.
+The routes can then be executed via the SDK.

 ## Open Questions
 _Pose any open questions you may still have about potential solutions here.
 We want to be sure that they have been resolved before moving ahead with talk about the implementation.
 This section should be living and breathing through out this process._